 For what purpose do I collect customer information?
 Is the information stored within my organization or externally?
 Do I need to store all the information I collect?
 If not, how can I dispose of it in a way that meets GDPR requirements?

 Using a number of tech solutions will allow you to easily keep track of the data stored within your organization.
-For example, Zapier is a great online automation tool to connect different applications.
-With Zapier, you can keep your data up-to-date, and even transfer it in real time (check out how)!
+For example, Zapier is a great online automation tool to connect different applications, keep your data up-to-date, and even transfer it in real time.

 3. Always ask for customer consent